United We Care | A Super App for Mental Wellness

 Introduction

-Raynaud’s syndrome, also known as Raynaud’s disease or Raynaud’s phenomenon, is a vascular disorder characterized by exaggerated responses to cold temperatures or emotional stress[3].
-The condition causes spasms in the small blood vessels of the fingers, toes, and occasionally other extremities, resulting in a temporary disruption of blood flow[1].
-The affected areas may experience color changes, including white, blue, and red, along with discomfort, numbness, and tingling.
+Raynaud’s syndrome is a vascular disorder in which individuals show an exaggerated response to cold temperatures or emotional stress.
+If an individual suffers from this syndrome, that individual may experience spasms in small blood vessels of the fingers, toes, and other extremities, temporarily disrupting the blood flow[1].
+The affected areas where blood flow is disrupted may experience temporary changes in color white, blue, and red and feelings of discomfort, numbness, and tingling sensation.

 What is Raynaud’s Syndrome?